-If, after accepting our offer of a place, you decide that you would like to change your date of entry/admission to the University, you should contact the Admissions Office (for undergraduate or taught postgraduate programmes), or the Doctoral College Office (for research programmes) to request this change.
+If, after accepting our offer of a place, you decide that you would like to change your date of entry/admission to the University, you should contact the Admissions Office (for undergraduate or taught postgraduate programmes), the Doctoral College Office (for research programmes), or the Academic Language Support Service (for pre-sessional programmes) to request this change.
 We will accommodate your request, if at all possible, but are not able to guarantee that we will be able to meet all such requests.
 By requesting a change to your date of entry, you are agreeing to abide by the terms and conditions, and will be liable for the tuition fees, that apply for the relevant date of entry.